ohcee/Veil-blockpie/README.md

 # BlockPie

-## This is python program that calls the explorer and gets the current block, block hash, and miner address of the winning block(staking is there too)
+## This is python program that calls the explorer and gets the current block, block hash, and miner address of the winning block.
+Along with which algo mined the block

 ### Might have to install pandas
 `https://pandas.pydata.org/`